mateomolinaro1/Project_Investment_Solutions_Cross_Assets/README.md

 ﻿# Inv_Solutions_cross_assets
-Solutions d'investissment basée sur une approche Core-Satellite.

-Partie Core réalisée par Theo Domingues et Imen Khadir.
+Investment solutions based on a Core-Satellite approach.
+Core part developed by Theo Domingues and Imen Khadir.
+Satellite part:
+1) Selection component (Matéo Molinaro)
-Partie Satellite: 1) partie sélection (Matéo Molinaro), 2) partie momentum factoriel (Theo Meyer)
+2) Factor momentum component (Theo Meyer)

-Vous pouvez retrouver nos résultats dans la présentation en pdf ainsi que le code qui a généré ces résultats.
-J'ai réalisé la stratégie "sélection" de la poche satellite dont les résultats principaux sont les suivants:
+You can find our results in the PDF presentation, as well as the code that generated them.
+I developed the "selection" strategy within the satellite pocket, whose main results are as follows:
 ![texte alternatif](ISXA_cover.png)
 ![texte alternatif](ISXA_results_example.png)